Counselor, Disability Programs and Services

-Chaffey College recently implemented an online electronic application system.
-Our new application can be accessed at https://chaffey.csod.com/ats/careersite/search.aspx?site=2&c=chaffey.
-The application package must include an online district employment application, filled out in detail and clearly reflect that you meet the minimum qualifications as set forth in the position announcement.
-In addition, the following documents must be uploaded and included with your online application submission:
+Chaffey College recently implemented a new online electronic application system.
+The new application can be accessed at https://www.governmentjobs.com/careers/chaffey.
+The application package must include an online district employment application, filled out in detail and clearly reflect that the applicant meets the minimum qualifications as set forth in the position announcement.
+In addition, the following documents must be uploaded and included with the online application submission:

 Please do not include any additional documents; only the documents that are indicated below.
-If you upload documents that are not required, your application may be disqualified.
+If documents are uploaded that are not required, the application may be disqualified.

-• Cover Letter (State briefly how you meet the qualifications)
+- Cover Letter (State briefly how the applicant meets the qualifications)

-• Professional Reference List (Include names, current addresses, phone numbers, and email addresses) Please do not includes letters of recommendations.
+- Professional Reference List (Include names, current addresses, phone numbers, and email addresses)

 Foreign transcripts must be transcribed and evaluated in English by a bona fide evaluation service.
 Educational requirements must be met on or before the closing date.

 Completed application and related materials must be submitted no later than the application deadline indicated at the top of this announcement.
 Failure to submit all required application materials may result in the applicant not being considered for the position.

 Submission of application and related materials is the applicant's responsibility.
 The District reserves the right to re-advertise the position or to delay indefinitely the employment of a person for a position if it is deemed that applicants for the position do not constitute an adequate applicant pool.

 Applicants should promptly notify the Office of Human Resources of any change of address and/or phone number.
 All application materials are subject to investigation and verification.
 False statements will be cause for disqualification or discharge from employment.